Charise Matthaei

 Charise Matthaei (born 19 October 2000) is a German ice dancer.
 With her former skating partner, Maximilian Pfisterer, she is a two-time German national junior champion and competed in the final segment at two World Junior Championships (2018, 2019).
 They placed 11th at the 2016 Winter Youth Olympics in Hamar, Norway.
 Since May 2022 she competes with her skating partner, Max Liebers, at the senior level in ice dance.
-With Liebers, she is a two-time German national Vice-champion (2023–24).
+With Liebers, she is a four-time German national Vice-champion (2023–26).

 Matthaei/Pfisterer teamed up in August 2015 and split in 2019.
 Then she retired from competitive skating in 2019, but came back to skate with Liebers in May 2022.